Mountain West Chapter Bylaws

 A. The Chair shall appoint a Nominating Committee, to be chaired by the Past Chair, no later than October 1.

-B. The Nominating Committee shall present at least one candidate for each office.
+B. The Nominating Committee shall present at least one candidate for each office no later than November 15.

 C. The nominee shall submit a written statement of acceptance and a biography for the inclusion on the ballot within the deadline set by that committee.
 They are to be returned by the date specified by the Nomination Committee.

-D. Ballots shall be emailed or mailed to Chapter members by the Secretary/Treasurer no later than December 1 and returned to that officer no later than December 15.
+D. Ballots shall be sent to Chapter members by the Secretary/Treasurer no later than December 1 and returned to that officer no later than December 15.

 E. Ballots shall include space for write-in candidates.